-The primary airports and bonus fields MAY be of interest to piston drivers who are looking for some variety outside of ZLA (the weather in the rockies and Pacific Northwest poses some challenges that do not generally exist in ZLA).
+This is a good option for piiston drivers who are looking for some variety outside of ZLA (the weather in the Rockies and Pacific Northwest poses some challenges that do not generally exist in ZLA).

 The addition of the Enroute service within the 5 ARTCC’s (see the Hidden Gem section above) may tip the scales for many piston drivers.
-The opportunity to fly from a scenic non-towered airport into a bonus field, or even into another non-towered airport on the other side of a mountain range provides for nearly limitless opportunities.
+The opportunity to fly from a scenic non-towered airport into one of the growing list of towered airports, or even into another non-towered airport on the other side of a mountain range provides for nearly limitless opportunities.

-Will the radios work at airports other than the Primary and Bonus fields within the Western US Expansion area?
+Will the radios work at airports other than the towered fields within the Western US Expansion area?

 Yes, you will be able to utilize the CTAFs for any airport and hear other pilots who are on the same frequency and within range.

 What happens if I connect to PilotEdge within the Western US Expansion without the required subscription?